textpotential/bibliarchic/outline.md

 **Chapter 2: Affording Anarchy – Can interface design afford reading practices not governed by an original?**

 a.
-Introducing Affordances (Gibson)
+Introducing Affordances
 b.
-Affordance and Interface (Norman)
+Affordance and Interface
 c.
-Proximity as Interface (Levinas)
+Proximity as Interface
 a.
-Without Reign of Original (Levinas)
+Without Reign of Original
 c.
 Anarchic Readings
     i.
 Walter Benjamin (literary montage)
     ii.
 Michel De Certeau (never a blank page)